ENCCS/hpda-python/content/scientific-data.rst

    - **Best use cases:** Working with big datasets in array data format.
 Especially useful if the dataset contains spatial or temporal dimensions.
 Archiving or sharing those datasets.

-NetCDF4 is a data format that uses HDF5 as its file format, but it has standardized structure of datasets and metadata related to these datasets.
-This makes it possible to be read from various different programs.
+NetCDF4 is a data format built on top of HDF5, but exposes a simpler API with a more standardised structure.

-NetCDF4 is by far the most common format for storing large data from big simulations in physical sciences.
+NetCDF4 is one of the most used formats for storing large data from big simulations in physical sciences.

+..
    The advantage of NetCDF4 compared to HDF5 is that one can easily add additional metadata, e.g. spatial dimensions (``x``, ``y``, ``z``) or timestamps (``t``) that tell where the grid-points are situated.
    As the format is standardized, many programs can use this metadata for visualization and further analysis.

 There's more
 ~~~~~~~~~~~~